 The sudden departure of Luca di Montezemolo as Ferrari MD has shocked tifosi and surprised analysts.
 But one key question remains unanswered – what happened?

 Ever the truth-seekers, Drive to Write appear to have accidentally stumbled upon the answer, gleaned from (admittedly dubious) sources close to FCA itself, revealing the unspoken reason for his departure – the mysterious disappearance of Sergio’s favourite jumper – (A particularly fine blue angora number).

 Reports claim both Sergio Marchionne and di Montezemolo (separately) attended the same Monza nightclub following the recent Italian Grand Prix.
 In the chilly aftermath of Marchionne’s pronouncement that nobody is indispensable, the two men pointedly sat apart with their relevant entourages.
 As the evening progressed, the bespectacled technocrat was persuaded onto the floor to dance ‘La Macarena’ – (a favourite tune of his…) – but first shed his much-loved piece of knitwear.

 DTW attempted to obtain a comment from both FCA and Ferrari spokespeople today but were told in no uncertain terms to get stuffed.

-*Lyrics from The Sultans of Ping’s 1992 masterpiece ‘Where’s Me Jumper’ – available from all good record stores… or maybe not.
+*Lyrics from The Sultans of Ping FC’s 1992 masterpiece ‘Where’s Me Jumper’ – available from all good record stores… maybe.